 Join Dr Serena Love as she explores how and why the Egyptians created these immortal remains, from natural to artificial mummies, and all the gruesome details in between. … More BrisScience: Ancient Egyptian Mummies – May they live forever

 The world has to produce 60-80% more food by 2050 to feed the world’s projected population of 9 billion.
 However, traditional plant breeding is slow and the current rate of genetic improvement is insufficient to meet this demand. … More BrisScience: Speed breeding – accelerating crop research

 One of the great threats to global health is the rise of bacteria that are resistant to all of our current antibiotics, the so-called ‘superbugs’.
-Researchers from the University of Queensland are at the forefront of efforts to develop solutions to this important problem.
-This talk will provide an overview of the threat that antibiotic … More BrisScience: The Superbug Wars: Managing Antibiotic-Resistant Infections
+Researchers from the University of Queensland are at the forefront of efforts to develop solutions to this important problem. … More BrisScience: The Superbug Wars: Managing Antibiotic-Resistant Infections

 In collaboration with Newstead Brewing, UQ’s Associate Professor Ben Schulz has been hunting for wild yeast to explore Brisbane’s environmental yeast diversity and to make beer even better. … More BrisScience: Wild yeasts for tasty beer

 Last year saw an incredible surge in demand for direct to consumer genetic tests – but it raises a lot of questions… … More BrisScience: Could cryptocurrencies let you control & sell access to your DNA data?